 These images, apart from the first three were taken soon after closure in 1998.
 My main aim was to attempt to capture some of the atmosphere of the site, also to demonstrate the patterns and textures that Black and White images can show.
 It was very sad to wander the quiet site after closure.
 Even Ben the Dog was quiet, it just felt like the place was only sleeping waiting for the next shift of miners to come rolling up the shaft.

-South Crofty Mine Surface 2.2 – A second image of Jerry Hinton removing equipment from the shaft.
+South Crofty Mine Surface 2.2 – A second image of Gerry Hinton removing equipment from the shaft.

 South Crofty Mine Surface 2.3 – The shaft lander’s responsibility was to load and unload materials from the cage and make sure the miners were secured correctly.
 He would signal the winder driver when the cage was ready to go.
 Here it looks like Jerry is carrying a telescopic leg for a rock drill.

 South Crofty Mine Surface 2.4 – The gates at the top of New Cooks Shaft, this was taken a few weeks after the old mine was closed.
 Difficult to believe the passages were filling up with water far below the ground.

 South Crofty Mine Surface 2.5 – In the Lander’s Hut at the top of the shaft, this blackboard shows the names and locations of the miners underground on the last shift.

 South Crofty Mine Surface 2.6 – A view of the Mill and Ore Bins from the rear access road, this was where the ore was transported out the site to Wheal Jane Mill.

 South Crofty Mine Surface 2.7 – One of my favorites, a side on image of the Ore Bins, the conveyor belts add to the perspective of the picture, there were so many conveyor belts, all adding to the picture taking opportunities.